Max0513/Max0513.github.io/_posts/2025-01-30-AB-Testing-for-ABC-Groceries.md

 ### Context <a name="overview-context"></a>

-This is a fictive analysis done during the Data Science Infinity Course, the client, a grocery retailer, ran a campaign to promote their new "Delivery Club" - an initiative that costs a customer $100 per year for membership, but offers free grocery deliveries rather than the normal cost of $10 per delivery.
+ABC-Grocery is a grocery retailer, their marketing team ran a campaign to promote their new "Delivery Club" - an initiative that costs a customer $100 per year for membership, but offers free grocery deliveries rather than the normal cost of $10 per delivery.

 For the campaign promoting the club, customers were put randomly into three groups - the first group received a low quality, low cost mailer, the second group received a high quality, high cost mailer, and the third group were a control group, receiving no mailer at all.